 ◦ Genesis 22:1,7-8 -- offer him there as a burnt offering… Isaac spoke to Abraham his father and said, “My father!”
 And he said, “Here I am, my son.”
 And he said, “Behold, the fire and the wood, but where is the lamb for the burnt offering?”
 Abraham said, “God will provide for Himself the lamb for the burnt offering, my son.”
 So the two of them walked on together.

 In their respective accounts, both Jesus 1 and Isaac2 were ironically expected to carry the very wood up the hill that they were to be sacrificed on.
-This is relevant because no other Biblical figures share this property, and it is one of the few details given on the story of Isaac's being sacrificed.
-It was also emphasized in the New Testament.
+This is relevant because no other Biblical figures share this property, and it is one of the few details given on the story of Isaac's being sacrificed, while also prominently featuring in the account of Jesus's death.

-In their respective accounts, both Jesus 1 and Isaac2 submitted to their father's will to be sacrificed, without resisting.
+In their respective accounts, both Jesus 1 and Isaac2 (much stronger than Abraham) submitted to their father's will to be sacrificed, without resisting.
 This is relevant because it is hardly expected in such a case, and yet is an essential and unique characteristic of how Jesus and Isaac went to die.

 In both the story of Jesus1 and Isaac,2 the account ends with the message that “God will provide,” specifically he will provide sacrificial replacement so his loved ones do not.
 This is relevant because, while the analogue to Jesus shifts from Isaac to the ram, this was necessary to incorporate the final element: the substitionary death.
 The text emphasizes the ram was killed “in the place of his son.”
 The text really seemed to want to highlight this feature, saying they sacrificed the ram "in Isaac's place"; the story need need to say that.